These measures can make it easier to qualify for a low-interest and low-fee loan with a smaller deposit.

 Here are the steps you'll have to take when applying for an IBA home loan:

-Register your interest by completing the expression of interest form online.
+- If you'll be ready to buy a home within the next three months, you can register your interest by completing the expression of interest form online.

-Remote Indigenous Housing Loans
+Remote Indigenous Home Loans

 Additionally, applicants may be eligible for the Establishment Costs Grant and the Remote Indigenous Home Buyer Grant: